lucasForato/digital-garden/content/What I want to learn in 2024.md

 I have a list of 100 LeetCode challenges I want to finish by the end of this year.
 The list is on the link below.
 You can also use it to check my progress.

 [[100 LeetCode problems]]
-## Math
-Status: *todo*
-I have always liked math and understand its importance for software engineers.
-Therefore, I want to learn more about it and devote at least one hour daily to it.
-I have signed up for **Brilliant**, where I will try to improve my math skills.

 ## Conclusion